Cutbert1/vegetable-farm/README.md

 ### Future Features

-* Forecast harvest numbers for a longer period using average trade, harvest and excess data for several weeks e.g. summer, Christmas etc.
+* Forecast harvest numbers for a longer period and seasons, e.g. summer, Christmas etc using average trade, harvest and excess data for several weeks.

-* Convert vegetable to be weighed in tonnes
+* Convert vegetables to be weighed in tonnes

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.